 Perhaps it was some manifestation of their own fear of breast cancer, but once I informed my mother and sisters that I would have a mastectomy, I found that they were not in agreement with my decision.
 They thought I should elect a lumpectomy plus radiation treatment, presumably because that is what they themselves would choose unless they had no other option.

 In fact, a year later, my mother did choose lumpectomy and radiation as the treatment for her own breast cancer.
 Given her advanced age and heart problems, a mastectomy would have been too dangerous for her.
-I'm happy to report that she recovered well and is still alive today at the age of 88.
+I'm happy to report that she recovered well and is still alive today at the age of 92.
 So there's a good illustration of why you have to base your own medical choices on your overall health, your age, your type of illness, and a host of other circumstances.
 Most certainly, one treatment does not fit all.

 In contrast to my family members, virtually all my friends here in Denver applauded my decision to have a mastectomy and said they would do exactly the same.
 I found the discrepancy quite odd, as well as disturbing.
-I wanted and needed my family's love and support.
-But it seemed that I could not make them understand why I was choosing to have a mastectomy, and they seemed puzzled and at times even annoyed by my relative calm and optimism.
+I wanted and needed my family's love and support, but it seemed that I could not make them understand why I was choosing to have a mastectomy, and they seemed puzzled and at times even annoyed by my relative calm and optimism.
 After the surgery, I encountered a few other people with the same attitude.
 It was almost as though some people were disappointed that the entire experience was not more traumatic for me.

 Several members of my family objected violently to certain parts of the book.
 Our discord reached such an unpleasant pitch, and hurt me so deeply, that I wonder to this day whether or not my prolonged emotional pain had anything to do with my getting cancer.
 That is, I think my intense and protracted inner turmoil may possibly have lowered my resistance to what was lurking in my genes.